Greeting During Passing The Peace

 Wolfgang

-2. Howard Yonce Says:
+Howard Yonce says

 I am training greeters/ushers at our church for a new program that rolls out in 2 weeks.
 I have the greeters meeting the visitors at the door seat them and introduce them to at least one family sitting around the visitors.At the time of Pass the Peace the visitors know one family that makes sure they are introduced to others.
 Also, having at least 2 greeters at the door frees one greeter to seat the visiting family without leaving the door unattended.

-3. Jo Ann Williams Says:
+Jo Ann Williams says

 Our Church has a time of fellowship. during this time everyone greets and welcome each other.